2009 Budweiser Shootout: Practice and qualifying

 For qualifying, the 28 drivers drew their starting positions by a lot, a feature that is unique to the event.
-Menard chose the pole position, ahead of Elliott Sadler, Sorenson, Speed and Denny Hamlin who rounded out the top five positions.
-Stewart drew sixth place, and Brian Vickers drew the seventh position.
-Bobby Labonte chose the eighth position, ahead of Earnhardt and Kyle Busch.
-Eleventh went to Edwards, and the next four places were drawn by Kurt Busch, Robby Gordon, Kahne, and McMurray.
-David Ragan, who drew sixteenth, was followed by Michael Waltrip, Allmendinger, Joey Logano, and David Stremme in the first 20 positions.
-Johnson, David Reutimann, Burton, Casey Mears, Kenseth, Biffle, Kevin Harvick, and Jeff Gordon chose the last eight starting positions in the event.
+Menard chose the pole position, ahead of Elliott Sadler, Sorenson, Speed and Denny Hamlin in second through fifth.
+Stewart drew sixth place, Brian Vickers seventh, Labonte eighth, Earnhardt ninth, and Kyle Busch tenth.
+The next five places were drawn by Edwards, Kurt Busch, Robby Gordon, Kahne, and McMurray.
+David Ragan, who drew 16th, was followed by Michael Waltrip, Allmendinger, Joey Logano, and David Stremme in the first 20 positions.
+Johnson, Reutimann, Burton, Casey Mears, Kenseth, Biffle, Kevin Harvick, and Jeff Gordon chose the final eight starting positions.
 Once the lot was completed, Menard commented, "That's pretty cool, By the time I drew there were about four numbers at the front and three back near 17th and 18th so I felt like I had a pretty good shot at getting a good starting position."